 Is it safe to travel to Mali?

 Do you remember we talked about Bamako?
 If you want to know other cities with lots of beautiful tourist sites, here is the part you need to read.
-Djenne is a city in Mali.
-This city if one of the famous places in Mali.
+Djenne is a town and is one of the famous places in Mali.
 There are a lot of things for tourists to see.
-Grand Mosque is the symbolic and real example of Islamic culture in Djenne.
-One fun fact about the Grand Mosque is that it is built with mud.
-Grand Mosque, therefore, is the largest construction built by mud in the whole world.
-Djenne is a complete heritage and is counted among the world’s heritage.
+Great Mosque is a symbolic and real example of Islamic culture in Djenne.
+One fun fact about the Great Mosque is that it is built with mud.
+Great Mosque, therefore, is the largest construction built by mud in the whole world.
+Djenne is a complete heritage and is counted among the World’s Heritage.
 This city is a place of ancient people.
 Djenne is one of the oldest places where ancient inhabitants lived in Africa.
 Apart from the historical part we have analyzed, Djenen has a lot to offer for its modern visitors.
 You may purchase delicious food, different spices, and breathtaking pottery in Djenne.
-Do not forget to watch the Sacred Well of Nana Wangara.
+Do not forget to explore the Sacred Well of Nana Wangara.

 Mopti is a place full of surprises.
-Foreigners are most likely known for loving this place.
+The town is most likely liked by foreigners.
 Mopti is a place where you can encounter many sellers and buyers, different ethnic groups, and many more.
 In a word, this place is the heart of shopping in Mali.
-Many ethnic groups, such as Dogan, Fulani, and Tuareg are here to meet their buyers.
+Many ethnic groups, such as Dogon, Fulani, and Tuareg, are here to meet their buyers.
 They mainly sell traditional items - food, textiles, spices.
-There is also a mosque called Misire Mosque, which is indeed going to capture your attention.
+There is also a mosque called Misire Mosquee, which is indeed going to capture your attention.

 Hombori is located in south-central Mali.
 This place is offering you one of the best mountains in Africa.
-Mount Hombori is the biggest mountain in Western Africa.
+Mount Hombori is the highest point in Mali.
 Tourists can find lots of attractive activities for them.
 One of the options may be joining a tour in the sands of Hambori.
-One more fact about this place is Dagon people are inhabited in this area as well.
+One more fact about this place is Dogon people have inhabited this area as well.

-Bandiagara or in another way, Cliff of Bandiagara.
-Bandiagara is one of the most-visited places to visit in Mali.
-These cliffs are the home for Dagons, and therefore, often called as “Land of Dagons”.
-Dagons lived here for a pretty long time watching traditions.
+Bandiagara Escarpment or, in another way, Cliff of Bandiagara.
+Bandiagara is one of the places to visit in Mali.
+These cliffs are the home for Dogons, and therefore, often called as “Land of the Dogons”.
+Dogons lived here for a pretty long time watching traditions.
 Bandiagara is also home to other ethnic groups, such as Tellem.
 These Tellem people are known for their strange and unique traditions.
 Tellem is used to bury their deaths above the flooding lands.
 Other than this, Cliff of Bandiagara is also offering more attractions for its tourists.
 There are breathtakingly beautiful meeting points, and even cemeteries are great to see once in a while.

 8. Tomb of Askia